By Angela Lawson

 Compensation in surrogacy arrangements raises ethical concerns about financial coercion of women to “sell their bodies” against their best interests.
 However, gestational carriers commonly report positive reactions as a result of their experience.

-The American Society for Reproductive Medicine clearly states that coercion of any kind is not allowed and the presence of coercion is assessed psychological evaluation.
+The American Society for Reproductive Medicine clearly states that coercion of any kind is not allowed and the presence of coercion is assessed by psychological evaluation.

 It is a misconception that large numbers of embryos are commonly created or transferred in IVF.
 Not all eggs are of good quality and will not fertilize, not every embryo develops normally and may not result in a viable pregnancy.
 Typically only a few chromosomally normal and potentially viable embryos may be frozen for use.